 Managing high cholesterol involves a comprehensive approach that combines lifestyle modifications and, if necessary, medications.
 Along with adopting a heart-healthy diet and engaging in regular physical activity, your healthcare provider may prescribe cholesterol-lowering medications, such as statins, to help regulate your cholesterol levels.

 It’s crucial to be proactive about your heart health by understanding the risks associated with high cholesterol and taking appropriate steps to manage it.
+High Cholesterol Can Be Devastating For Your Heart: Here’s What May Happen.
 Regular check-ups, monitoring your cholesterol levels, and following your healthcare provider’s recommendations are essential for minimizing the devastating impact that high cholesterol can have on your heart and overall well-being.